The 20 Best Nonsyndromic Hearing Loss Doctors Near Me in Oklahoma, US

 English

-William Hawkins is an Otolaryngologist in Tulsa, Oklahoma.
-Dr. Hawkins is rated as an Experienced provider by MediFind in the treatment of Nonsyndromic Hearing Loss.
-His top areas of expertise are Ruptured Eardrum, Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), Empyema, and Infant Hearing Loss.
-Dr. Hawkins is currently accepting new patients.
+Troy Major, DO is an ear, nose and throat physician treating patients in Oklahoma City and surrounding areas.
+He specializes in Mohs reconstruction, trauma (face, nose, mandible), post-trauma reconstruction and sinus surgery.
+Dr. Major is rated as an Experienced provider by MediFind in the treatment of Nonsyndromic Hearing Loss.
+His top areas of expertise are Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), Infant Hearing Loss, Nasal Polyps, and Empyema.

 What is the definition of Nonsyndromic Hearing Loss?